Fast and Low-Memory Deep Neural Networks Using Binary Matrix Factorization: Proposed Method

+between the sign and binary matrices $\mathbf{S}$ and $\mathbf{Z}$. \end{mainthm} Thus, to represent a DNN with factorized weights matrices, according to (\ref{binaryfac}), (\ref{eq:training optimization}) is modified as

+It is immediately obvious that training a network using (\ref{Bayesian}) is very challenging due to the fact that the imposed binary constraint on matrices $\mathbf{Z}_i$ is not convex.
+Instead, an equivalent convex problem can be defined as follows, which enables us to train a network with sign-factorized weights first, and then map the sign matrices to binary matrices:

-According to equation (\ref{equivalent}), as long as weight matrix entries remain within $\left[-1,1\right]$ range, and the Frobenius norm of each binary weight matrix in $\left\{\mathbf{Z}_i\right\}$ is equal to the number of entries, binary weights will be obtained after training.
-There are a few considerations, however, to ensure a stable training process.
+According to (\ref{equivalent}), as long as weight matrix entries remain within $\left[-1,1\right]$, and the Frobenius norm of each sign weight matrix in $\left\{\mathbf{S}_i\right\}$ is equal to the square root of the number of its entries, after training the sign-factorized weights will be obtained.
+However, although sign matrix factorization yields a network with a significantly lower memory consumption than real-valued networks, it is ineffective in reducing the number of FLOPs compared to sparse DNN compression methods such as \cite{Main}.
+Subsequently, after the sign-factorized matrices are determined, we map the sign matrices of each factorized matrix to binary matrices according to Theorem \ref{thm3}.
+In this way, in the \emph{k}-th layer of the network, the relationship between the input $\mathbf{x}_k$ and output $\mathbf{y}_k$ is given by

-\begin{itemize} \item The initialization of binary weight matrices is done by randomly selecting the entries from $\left\{-1 , +1\right\}$ with $p=0.5$, where $p$ is the probability with which $+1$ is picked.
-This ensures that the average value of the entries is close to zero.

-\item Norm projection can be done in each epoch, as long as the learning rate is small enough. \end{itemize}

-Finally, it should be noted that unlike \cite{Main}, we do not round off the weights based on their value.